State Motorcycle Laws

 Some types of comparative negligence arguments may be based on a violation of a state motorcycle law.
 While motorcyclists have the same rights as other drivers of motor vehicles, they correspondingly have many of the same obligations.
 There are also several specific rules that govern their conduct.
 Motorcyclists must ride astride on their motorcycles, avoid riding between lanes of traffic, check their brakes to make sure that they are in safe condition, and wear protective eye wear when they are on the road, among other requirements.
 While motorcyclists who are 21 or older do not need to wear a helmet, they must carry at least $10,000 in insurance to cover injuries in the event of an accident if they choose not to use a helmet.

 The law allows a limited time for an injured person or the family of someone who tragically died in a motorcycle crash to file a lawsuit against a defendant.
 Therefore, it is important to avoid any delay in seeking representation after an accident in the Pembroke Pines area.
-To contact one of the experienced motor vehicle collision attorneys at Cohn & Smith, call our Pembroke Pines Motorcycle Law Attorneys today at 954-431-8100 or contact us online and schedule a free consultation.
+To contact one of the experienced motor vehicle collision lawyers at Cohn & Smith, call us today at 954-431-8100 or contact us online and schedule a free consultation.
 We represent accident victims throughout South Florida, including in Pembroke Pines, Hollywood, Weston, Coral Springs, and North Dade County.